The Best Shaman Spec in Dragonflight

 shaman wow lightnings

 Restoration Shamans have lots of mana regeneration abilities too, which is important in Arenas.
 Water Shield is one of my favorites, restoring mana each time a melee attack hits.
-Resurgence helps restore mana too, hitting whenever a healing critical strike happens.
+Resurgence helps restore mana too, hitting whenever a Healing critical strike happens.

 The standard Shaman tree has a lot of movement enhancing abilities that help Restoration Shamans perform even more effectively in Arenas as well.